 Fortunately, a DWI defense attorney in Clearwater can use a number of defenses available to challenge a criminal charge brought forth on the basis of refusal of a breath test.
 Common defenses to a refusal of a breath test include:

-If you’re being prosecuted for refusing to submit to a breath test in the State of Florida or if evidence of your refusal is being used against you in a DUI prosecution, don’t hesitate to contact one of the DWI defense attorneys in Clearwater with The Law Offices of Russo, Pelletier & Sullivan.
+If you’re being prosecuted for refusing to submit to a breath test in the State of Florida or if evidence of your refusal is being used against you in a DUI prosecution, don’t hesitate to contact one of the DWI defense attorneys in Clearwater with The Law Office of Timothy Sullivan.

-For a free consultation with DWI defense attorneys in Clearwater, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with DWI defense attorneys in Clearwater, please contact The Law Office of Timothy Sullivan today.